Bac Giang Bac Ninh, Vietnam Travel Guide

 Comfortable weather, ideal for outdoor activities, less disruptive rainfall.

-Accommodation/flight prices higher, more visitors.
+Accommodation/flight prices higher, a greater number of visitors.

 Winter may cause cold spells, notably in the northern mountainous areas of the province.
 Pack warmer clothing if you're there during Between december And february, especially if your plans include exploring higher elevations.